 Key Differences Between Spectrometer and Spectrophotometer

 • Design and Modularity: Spectrophotometers are typically self-contained units with fixed components, including a light source and a spectrometer.
-In contrast, spectrometers are often modular and can be used in combination with a range of sample holders and other optical components.
+In contrast, spectrometers are often modular and can be used in combination with a range of sample holders and light sources.
 Spectrometers are commonly part of modular setups where light sources are sold separately.

 • Sample Handling: Spectrophotometers are designed for specific purposes and sample types, often requiring designated sample holders.
 They are usually designed to measure liquid samples in standard cuvettes like the Ossila Quartz cuvette.
 Spectrometers, on the other hand, can accommodate different sample cells and configurations, allowing measurements under various conditions, including different temperatures.